KONE OYJ/ADR (OTCMKTS:KNYJY) Stock Rating Lowered by Zacks Investment Research

-KONE OYJ/ADR (OTCMKTS:KNYJY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Wednesday, Zacks.com reports.
+KONE OYJ/ADR (OTCMKTS:KNYJY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued on Friday, Zacks.com reports.

 According to Zacks, “KONE Oyj engages in the elevator and escalator business, through its subsidiaries.
 It offers elevators, escalators, auto walks and automatic building doors.
 The company also provides maintenance services under the KONE Care and KONE 24/7 Connected name as well as modernization solutions.
 KONE Oyj is based in Espoo, Finland. “

-Other equities analysts have also recently issued reports about the company.
-Goldman Sachs Group began coverage on KONE OYJ/ADR in a report on Wednesday, February 19th.
-They issued a “neutral” rating for the company.
-Barclays reiterated an “equal weight” rating on shares of KONE OYJ/ADR in a research note on Thursday, April 23rd.
-UBS Group reiterated a “neutral” rating on shares of KONE OYJ/ADR in a research note on Friday, April 24th.
-Morgan Stanley reiterated an “underweight” rating on shares of KONE OYJ/ADR in a research note on Thursday, April 23rd.
-Finally, Berenberg Bank reiterated a “hold” rating on shares of KONE OYJ/ADR in a research note on Monday, April 27th.
-One research analyst has rated the stock with a sell rating and six have assigned a hold rating to the stock.
-KONE OYJ/ADR has an average rating of “Hold” and a consensus price target of $34.00.
+Several other analysts have also recently issued reports on the company.
+Barclays reiterated an “equal weight” rating on shares of KONE OYJ/ADR in a research report on Thursday, April 23rd.
+Goldman Sachs Group assumed coverage on shares of KONE OYJ/ADR in a report on Wednesday, February 19th.
+They set a “neutral” rating for the company.
+Morgan Stanley reiterated an “underweight” rating on shares of KONE OYJ/ADR in a report on Thursday, April 23rd.
+UBS Group reissued a “neutral” rating on shares of KONE OYJ/ADR in a report on Friday, April 24th.
+Finally, Berenberg Bank reaffirmed a “hold” rating on shares of KONE OYJ/ADR in a report on Monday, April 27th.
+One research analyst has rated the stock with a sell rating, six have issued a hold rating and one has given a buy rating to the company.
+The company has a consensus rating of “Hold” and a consensus target price of $38.00.

+KONE OYJ/ADR (OTCMKTS:KNYJY) last issued its quarterly earnings results on Wednesday, April 22nd.
+The company reported $0.16 earnings per share (EPS) for the quarter.
+The business had revenue of $2.42 billion during the quarter.
+As a group, research analysts predict that KONE OYJ/ADR will post 1.1 earnings per share for the current fiscal year.

 KONE Oyj, together with its subsidiaries, engages in the elevator and escalator business.
 It offers elevators, escalators, autowalks, automatic doors, and monitoring and access control systems for residential buildings, office buildings, medical, commercial, and educational facilities.
 The company also provides design services, such as project planning and specification, and traffic analysis; project management and installation; maintenance and monitoring services; and modernization services.